rune/rune/docs/docs/publishing/cli.md

 ### `rune start`

 Starts a development server that emulates your game running in the Rune app.
-This interface is identical to the one described in [Testing Locally](testing-locally.md).
+This interface is identical to the one described in [Simulating Multiplayer](simulating-multiplayer.md).

 ```bash
 cd game/path && rune start